Ky0-HVA/SIEM-stuff-config/README.md

 # SIEM-stuff-config
-Update config and parser log for SIEM
+Upload and Share config and parser log for SIEM

 ## SIEM Config